FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 \frac{1}{p} \, \sum _{k=1}^{p} \left(1- \frac{\mid x_{ik} - x_{jk} \mid}{G_k} \right)
 $$

-3. If we consider a set of binary variables, Gower's similarity coincides with Jaccard's.
+3. If we consider a set of binary variables, Gower's similarity coincides with Jaccard's coefficient.

 4. If we consider a set of multi-class categorical variables, Gower similarity coincides with simple matching similarity coefficient.